AJAX & Snippets

 $this->redrawControl('itemsContainer');

-{snippetArea wrapper}
+{snippetArea include}

-{include 'child.latte'}
+{include 'included.latte'}

 {/snippetArea}

-{* child.latte *}
+{* included.latte *}

 {snippet item}